zip6como/Feeding-Them-SOLUTION/README.md

 # Feeding-Them-SOLUTION
-If this helped you, I would be happy if you starred this repo.
+If this helped you, I would be happy if you gave this repo a star.

 The solution is in the Feeding Them.txt file.